Makosto/thecharliemungerchromeextension/README.md

 ### Installation Instructions
 **Google Chrome**
-1. Download this repo as a [ZIP file from GitHub](https://github.com/Makosto/thecharliemungerchromeextension/archive/master.zip).
+1. Download this repo as a [here](https://github.com/Makosto/thecharliemungerchromeextension/archive/master.zip).
 1. Unzip the file and you should have a folder named `thecharliemungerchromeextension-master`.
 1. In Chrome go to the extensions page (`chrome://extensions`).
 1. Enable Developer Mode.